juanburgos/100-days-of-code/log.md

 Learned further on Combining Selectors in CSS, the difference between Parent-Child selectors and Same Level Element selectors, how Selector Priority is set by CSS Specificity.
 Heading on to JavaScript tomorrow.
 Another 🤯 day. 👨🏻‍💻

+### Day08  #100DaysOfCode

+Started learning JavaScript.
+Alerts, Data Types, Variables, Naming Conventions, and String Concatenation.
+Tomorrow, more of the introductory topics. 👨🏻‍💻

 ### Day  #100DaysOfCode